 Edibility and Culinary Use

 All above ground parts of the plant are edible: leaves, seeds, stems, buds, and flowers and probably also the roots although they are not commonly used.
 The entire plant has a mucilaginous texture.
 The plant has many culinary uses, just about anything you can think of.
 It can be eaten raw or cooked.
 It can be put it salads, and sandwiches.
 It’s mucilage makes it good for a thickener in soups and stews or as an okra substitute.
-The taste is slightly savory and sour so it goes well with many dinner and lunch foods, like vegetables and meats.
+Its used in this Portugese Purslane Soup Recipe The taste is slightly savory and sour so it goes well with many dinner and lunch foods, like vegetables and meats.
 The seeds can be added to cereals or anything else to give additional vitamins and minerals.

 The number one health benefit of Purslane is that it contains large amounts of omega-3 fatty acids.
 It contains more omega-3 fatty acids than any other land-based leafy vegetable plant.
 It contains the omega-3 unsaturated fatty acid called EPA which is essential for normal development and is not synthesized well by the human body.
 Consumption of EPA may help with brain development including improving psychiatric disorders and cognitive decline.
 Purslane also contains a lot of vitamins and minerals including Vitamins A, C, E, Some B Vitamins, Magnesium, Calcium, Potassium, and Iron.
 Purslane also contains two potent antioxidants called Betalain alkaloid pigments, they have been shown to have antimutagenic properties.
 Eating Purslane may help with sore throats, cough, stomach problems, and headaches.
 Purslane has also been used externally for many things, including insect bites, bee stings, snake bits, and burns.